jaswanth333/daen690_course_recommendation_system/README.md

 # Introduction
 This repistory contains the files and reports for Course Recommendation System created as part of DAEN 690 Capstone project

+# Background
+Our work introduces numerous machine learning techniques and methods to evaluate and develop a personalized course recommendation system for an existing user.
+These recommendations are made based on the course popularity that are reported through dashboard visualizations.
+After the completion of the course, these details are added to the system after successful completion of the courses and the process repeats indefinitely.
+A recommendation system is a type of information filtering system that predicts the preferences that a user would give to a product or service.
+In recent years, these systems have grown in popularity because they can help the users save time and make better decisions.
+One such recommendation system is the course recommendation system.
+A course recommendation system can provide personalized recommendations for courses to students based on their preferences or areas of interest.
+These systems produce accurate and relevant courses that match a student's learning goals using various algorithms and techniques.
+Several key components of the course recommendation system are data gathering, data analysis, and recommendation algorithms.
+Collecting student data is the first stage in developing a course recommendation system.
+This data is then analyzed using machine learning algorithms to identify patterns and trends between users and the respective courses that can be used to forecast the course that a student might want to take next.
+Our results show a high level of prediction accuracy in recommending courses.

 # Getting Started
 We recommend [conda](https://docs.conda.io/projects/conda/en/latest/glossary.html?highlight=environment#conda-environment) for environment management, and [VS Code](https://code.visualstudio.com/) for development.
 To install the recommenders package and run an example notebook on Linux/WSL: